Rescuers race to free people trapped by Hurricane Helene after storm kills at least 40 in 4 states

 "It took me a long time to breathe,” Laurie Lilliott said of the moment she found her home destroyed in Dekle Beach, Florida.

-“We tried to launch boats, we tried to use high-water vehicles and we just met with too many obstacles,” Gualtieri said.
-He said the death toll could rise as emergency crews go door-to-door in the flooded areas.
+“We tried to launch boats, we tried to use high-water vehicles and we just met with too many obstacles,” Gualtieri said, warning the death toll could rise as emergency crews go door-to-door in flooded areas.

-Increasing numbers of deaths also were reported in Georgia and the Carolinas.
+More deaths were reported in Georgia and the Carolinas, including two South Carolina firefighters who were killed when a tree struck their firetruck.

-“It’s really heartbreaking,” said Stephen Tucker, after the hurricane peeled the brand-new roof off a church in Perry that had been replaced after Hurricane Idalia last year.
+“It’s really heartbreaking,” said Stephen Tucker, after the hurricane peeled the brand-new roof off a church in Perry, which was replaced after Hurricane Idalia last year.

-When the water rose up to Kera O’Neil’s knees inside her Hudson, Florida, home, she knew it was time to escape.
+When the water rose up to Kera O’Neil’s knees inside her home in Hudson, Florida, she knew it was time to escape.

 “There’s a moment where you are thinking, ‘If this water rises above the level of the stove, we are not going to have not much room to breathe,’” she said, recalling how she and her sister waded through chest-deep water with one cat in a plastic carrier and another in a cardboard box.